What does Ctrl + Z do and how to get the most out of it?

 In word processors and office programs

-En Excel, you can customize the number of undo levels by modifying an entry in the Windows' register, which is useful when working with large amounts of data.
-If you want more information about errors in excel formulas, you can check this link.
+In Excel , you can customize the number of undo levels by modifying an entry in the Windows Registry , which is useful when working with large amounts of data.
+For more information about errors in Excel formulas , you can consult this link.

 In graphic design and image editing

-Editing programs such as Adobe Photoshop allow you to undo the last action using Ctrl + Z. In newer versions, this feature only undoes one action at a time, so to do multiple undo actions, is used Ctrl + Alt + Z.
+Editing programs like Adobe Photoshop allow you to undo the last action using Ctrl + Z. In more recent versions, this function only undoes one action at a time, so to undo multiple actions , you use Ctrl + Alt + Z.

 In web browsers

-If you are on a browser like Google Chrome o Mozilla Firefox, the command Ctrl + Z can help you recover deleted text in forms or text fields, but does not apply to general web browsing.
+If you are using a browser like Google Chrome or Mozilla Firefox , the Ctrl + Z command can help you recover deleted text in forms or typing fields, but it does not apply to general web browsing.

 What can I do to get rid of Instagram translation?